 If You Have Been Assaulted by a Philadelphia Police Officer Before, During, or After an Arrest, Call Our Criminal Defense Attorneys Right Away

 Anytime you are arrested, the first focus of our experienced Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long will be working to get you out of jail and get the charges against you downgraded or dismissed.
 However, if you believe you were assaulted by an officer during the course of the arrest or its aftermath, we can also assist you in filing an official complaint against the officer for assault or use of excessive force, and referring you to a civil attorney if you are interested in pursuing a civil suit against the department.
-Call us today at (800) 681-1295 for a free consultation.
+Our Bucks County domestic violence lawyers also handle spousal abuse cases.
+To learn more about assault and if verbal abuse is domestic violence in Pennsylvania, call us today at (800) 681-1295 for a free consultation.